Many people ask how they can be more mindful.

 The Tabata Mediation is designed to help you build your capacity to control your attention and decide where you want to place it.
 It takes the principles of interval training and applies to a breath-focused meditation.
 In short, it’s the perfect modern mindfulness for busy people.

 Mindfulness For Busy People: How To Practice the Tabata Meditation

-In this video, I explain the practice and guide you through it.
+In this video, I explain the mindfulness for busy people practice and guide you so you can do it yourself.

 The format is simple.
 You start with 20 seconds of focused attention on your breath followed by 10 seconds of deliberate un-focusing.
 You repeat this 20 seconds of focus, 10 seconds of unfocus intervals for a total of 8 times, or 4 minutes.

 In the focused phase, place 100% of your attention on breathing.
 Notice as much as possible about the duration, quality, and nuance of your breath.
 Anything that’s not the breath, let it go.